top of page

 Player 1 has several restrictions on their first turn.
 They cannot:

-- force the opponent to discard, delete, or shuffle back cards from their hand
+- Force their opponent to discard, delete, or shuffle away cards from their hand

 The Course of a Turn